Tiny Wings – Gameplay (4 out of 5)

 And when you succeed in sending off the tiny bird into the sky, enjoy the moment and survey what's on the ground because soon enough, the tiny bird will crash into the ground and move forward again.
 Hopefully, you'll be able to retract the tiny wings again enough to pull him up into the ground.
 If you do, and the night comes in, end of the level for you.
 Incidentally, the night and day scenario is somewhat unique into this game which is both a negative and positive.
 Positive, being it makes the gameplay unique, and negative because the game doesn't restart from where you stopped, but instead requires you to repeat the same level.

-Tiny Wings - Features
+Tiny Wings – Features (4 out of 5)

 Simple as Tiny Wings' gameplay may be, it does have some nice added features that you'd normally find in similar games.
 You earn points by collecting gold coins, and power ups that are scattered along the way.
 The game also has an achievement system with your score determined by the distance you've traveled, the slides you pull off through a valley, whether you've successfully made it into the clouds, and the extra gold coins you've collected along the way.